Luz en Casa in Peruvian Department of Cusco

 LUZ EN CASA CUSCO

-PROGRAMME TO PROVIDE ELECTRIC SERVICE TO HOUSEHOLDS IN CUSCO COMMUNITIES
+PROGRAMME TO PROVIDE ELECTRIC SERVICE TO HOUSEHOLDS IN REMOTE COMMUNITIES IN HIGH MOUNTAIN AND HIGH RAINFOREST

 "WE BRING ELECTRICITY TO COMMUNITIES WITHOUT ACCESS TO CONVENTIONAL ELECTRIFICATION IN CUSCO"

-In 2022, we bring our 'Luz en Casa' rural electrification initiative to the Peruvian Department of Cusco.
-We provide access to basic electricity service, through solar home systems, to 500 households in insolated communities around the Cusco districts of Machupicchu, Vilcabamba, Santa Teresa and Huayopata.
+In 2022, we bring our 'Luz en Casa' rural electrification initiative to the Peruvian Department of Cusco from the Amazonia to provide access to basic electricity service, through third generation solar home systems, to high mountain and high rainforest remote communities.

-These communities have not electricity supply due to their isolation conditions.
-With 'Luz en Casa Cusco' programme, te famlies will have access to electricity for the first time.
-We give them access to feasible, affordable and sustainable electricity with solar home systems that avoid the use of fossil fuels.
+'Luz en Casa Cusco' programme brings access to electricity for the first time with solar home systems that avoid the use of fossil fuels.
 We offer more than 6 hours of electric light per day, cell phone charging and radio or TV activity for a few hours.
 This service is in return of an affordable fee.

-The management model replicates and adapts the model already implemented in Loreto (Peruvian Amazonia) to the new context.
+The management model replicates and adapts the one already implemented in the Peruvian Amazonia to the new context.
 To ensure the sustainability of the project, it is essential the implication of the local people: the beneficiaries, the members of the Photovoltaic Electrification Committees and the local entrepreneurs who provide local services.

 The benefits of having access to clean energy services are directly reflected in the improvement of the quality of life of the beneficiaries and their environment: improved health, economic savings and environmentally friendly.